Werner Mölders: High command

 An Oberst at 28, Mölders' appointment as Inspector of Fighters meant he was responsible for deciding the ongoing tactical and operational doctrine of the Luftwaffe's fighter arm.
 Returning to the Soviet Union in September 1941, he set up a command post at Chaplinka airfield, from where he flew in his personal Fieseler Fi 156 Storch on tours of the Jagdwaffe and personally directed German fighter operations.

 Mölders also flew unofficially on missions, and actively commanded his old unit, JG 51, for several more months.
-On 9 August 1941, he took Herbert Kaiser on a "teaching" mission against a formation of Il-2 Sturmoviks.
+On 9 November 1941, he took Herbert Kaiser on a "teaching" mission against a formation of Il-2 Sturmoviks.
 Mölders showed Kaiser how to shoot them down.

 He recalled later: "He positioned himself off to one side of-and some distance away from-the last Il-2 in a formation of six.
 He then turned in quickly and opened fire at the enemy's cockpit from an angle of some 30 degrees.
 The Il-2 immediately burst into flames and crashed.
 'Do you see how it's done?', Oberst Mölders' voice came over the R/T. 'Right, now you take the next one.'
 I carried out the same manoeuvre and, sure enough, the next Il-2 went down on fire.
 'And again!'
 It was like being on a training flight.
 Another short burst and the third Il-2 was ablaze.
 The whole lesson had lasted no more than 12 minutes!"
 In this way, Kaiser scored his 23rd and 24th kills.
 But because Mölders was officially banned from operational flying, the first Soviet aircraft was never officially credited to him.
 Within the next two months, it is speculated that Mölders unofficially shot down around another 30 Soviet aircraft.
 At least six of Mölders' unofficial victories are recorded in his fellow pilots' private log books.

 Death

 On 22 November 1941, Mölders travelled as a passenger in a Heinkel He 111 of Kampfgeschwader 27 "Boelcke" from Crimea to Germany to attend the funeral of his superior, Ernst Udet, who had committed suicide.
-Attempting to land at Breslau during a thunderstorm, the aircraft crashed.
+Attempting to land at Breslau, now Wrocław, during a thunderstorm, the aircraft crashed.
 Mölders, pilot Oberleutnant Kolbe and flight engineer Oberfeldwebel Hobbie were killed.
 Major Dr. Wenzel and radio operator Oberfeldwebel Tenz survived the crash landing.
 Dr. Wenzel sustained a broken arm and leg as well as a concussion, and Tenz a broken ankle.
 Mölders' fatal injuries included a broken back and a crushed ribcage.
 Accident investigators then and since have speculated whether Mölders would have survived the crash if he had used his seat belt.

 Mölders was given a state funeral in Berlin on 28 November 1941.
 His coffin was laid out in the honour court of the Imperial Air Ministry.
-The guard of honour consisted of Johann Schalk, Günther Lützow, Walter Oesau, Joachim Müncheberg, Adolph Galland, Wolfgang Falck, Herbert Kaminski and Karl-Gottfried Nordmann.
+The guard of honour consisted of Johann Schalk, Günther Lützow, Walter Oesau, Joachim Müncheberg, Adolf Galland, Wolfgang Falck, Herbert Kaminski and Karl-Gottfried Nordmann.
 Mölders was buried next to Udet and Richthofen at the Invalidenfriedhof in Berlin.
 The 8.8 cm flak in Berlin Tiergarten fired a salute; Göring gave the eulogy.